Souravgoswami/string_dot_gradient/README.md

 puts "Hello 🐵\nI am using string_dot_gradient!\nLove this gem!".gradient('f55', '55f', '3eb', 'f5f')
 ```

+#### Colours

-The gradient can be anything, but it has to be a hex colour.
+The gradient can be any hex colour.
 Sample colours can be:

-#### Colours

 1. #f55
 2. #ff5555
 3. f55
-4. #ff5555
+4. ff5555

 Any bad colour that's out of hex range, will raise ArgumentError.